rakinmohammedrafeeq/AlliedEdge/README.md

 ## Usage

-This repository is shared for portfolio and recruiter evaluation purposes.
+This repository is shared for portfolio and evaluation purposes.

-Please do not reuse the project for academic submissions or claim it as your own work.
+Please respect academic integrity and avoid submitting this project as your own work.

 ## Local development (for evaluation)